 As a school we are also able to access support from The Short Stay School for Norfolk (SSSfN) which allows us to utilise the expertise from a number of complex needs school.

-We also employ a variety of Learning Support Assistants who deliver the interventions on the provision map as co-ordinated by the SENCO.
+We also employ a variety of Learning Support Assistants who deliver a variety of interventions on the provision map as co-ordinated by the SENCO.

 What we do to Support Learners with SEN

-Every Teacher is required to adapt the curriculum to ensure access to learning for all children in their class.
+Every Teacher endeavours to provide ‘Quality First Teaching’ and is required to adapt the curriculum to ensure access to learning for all children in their class.
 The ‘Teacher Standards’ detail the expectations on all teachers and are available here.

 Our Teachers will use various strategies to adapt access to the curriculum, this might include using: